Tips for safer healthcare

 Be actively involved in your healthcare

-Take part in every decision so you get the best possible care for your needs, importantly:
+Take part in every decision to make sure you get the best possible care for your needs.

 - Speak up if you have any questions or concerns

-Ask questions and expect answers you can understand.
-Ask a family member, carer or interpreter to be there if you want.
+When you ask questions, you can expect answers you can understand.
+Ask for a family member, carer or interpreter to be there if you want.

 - Learn more about your condition or treatments

 Collect as much reliable information as you can.
 Ask your health professional:

 - what else can you tell me about my condition, tests and treatment?